palantir/conjure/docs/spec/conjure_definitions.md

 ```

 ## ExternalTypeDefinition
 A type that is not defined within Conjure.
-Usage of external types is not recommended and is intended only to migrate existing APIs to Conjure.
+Usage of external types is strongly discouraged because Conjure is unable to validate that external types match the serialization format of the base type.
+They are intended only to migrate existing APIs to Conjure.

 Field | Type | Description
 ---|:---:|---